dannyedel/personal-firewall/README.md

 dot are ignored.
 Read the `DICTIONARY.md` file for valid words.
 Valid actions are `accept`, `reject` and `undecided` (the latter will just pass through to the next rule).

+The rule file uses boost::property\_tree's INFO format beginning with the second line, allowing comments.
+Just the first line is not allowed to contain comments.

 ## Launching the program